dnwitko/Elegoo-AI-Robot/README.md

 *   **System Responsiveness:** Measure of the delay between a command being spoken and the robot reacting.
 *   **(Optional) CPU Utilization / Power Consumption:** If time and tools permit.

-This analysis will demonstrate the real-world impact of quantization and Espressif's Neural Network acceleration on the feasibility and performance of running multiple ML models concurrently on an edge device.
+This analysis will demonstrate the real-world impact of Espressif's Neural Network acceleration on the feasibility and performance of running multiple ML models concurrently on an edge device.

 (Data Collection WIP)